jiexunsee/graph-cnn-recommender-systems/docs/README.md

   * Use RGCNN layer to produce **W** and **H** ?

 **Some questions**
 * Sanity check: what does fixed/variable length graph mean?
+That number of vertices in a graph can change over time?
 * Can MGCNN and GCMC work for variable length graphs?
 RGGCN is applicable for graphs with variable length.
 * What does the test set look like for a recommender system matrix completion problem?